MASA: Rethinking the Representational Bottleneck in LoRA with Multi-A Shared Adaptation: The Proposed Method

-As discussed above, the single matrix $A$ in standard LoRA and its asymmetric variants (\textit{e.g.}, HydraLoRA) may become a representational bottleneck, limiting the model's capacity to extract diverse and nuanced features.
-Our strategy is to reallocate the extra capacity to the feature extraction stage.
+As discussed above, our strategy is to reallocate the extra capacity to the feature extraction stage.
 The Multi-$A$ Expert (MAE) block replaces the single matrix $A$ with an ensemble of $N$ expert matrices, $\{A_1, A_2, \dots, A_N\}$, where each $A_i \in \mathbb{R}^{r \times d_{in}}$.
 These experts operate in parallel, enabling the model to capture more diverse and fine-grained features from the input.
 We hypothesize that each expert matrix learns to specialize in distinct semantic subspaces.
 This functional specialization is empirically supported by t-SNE~\cite{maaten2008tsne} visualizations in Fig.~\ref{fig:tsne_comparison}, which illustrate that different $A_i$ matrices map the same inputs to separable feature clusters.
 The outputs of these experts are aggregated and then projected back to the original dimension by a single restoration matrix $B \in \mathbb{R}^{d_{out} \times r}$.
-We aggregate expert features via summation, a simple yet effective approach that maintains parameter efficiency and training stability~\cite{xusmoothness}, with detailed rationale provided in Appendix B.
+We aggregate expert features via summation, a simple yet effective approach that maintains parameter efficiency and training stability~\cite{xu2025smoothness}, with detailed rationale provided in Appendix~\ref{app:router-vs-sum}.

 This ``multi-$A$, single-$B$'' design explicitly reallocates model capacity towards the crucial feature extraction stage, hypothesizing that a richer set of initial feature representations is more beneficial for complex tasks.